GAPS

 Losses to the poultry and allied industries in an outbreak can be severe.
 A major outbreak could reduce the supply of meat and eggs produced within the country.
 Highly pathogenic avian influenza (HPAI) virus spreads rapidly, may cause serious disease and result in high mortality rates (up to 100% within 48 hours) in gallinaceous poultry.

-High costs of eradication, vaccination, biosecurity, and surveillance programmes.
+GAPSHigh costs of eradication, vaccination, biosecurity, and surveillance programmes.

 High and severe.
 Trade implications.
 Impact on backyard poultry and protein supply of developing countries.
 Negative impact for tourism in a severely affected region although so far very little evidence that H5N1 HPAI has had any effect on tourism – but would if became pandemic – unlike SARS which did.
+High and severe.
+Trade implications.
+Impact on backyard poultry and protein supply of developing countries.
+Negative impact for tourism in a severely affected region although so far very little evidence that H5N1 HPAI has had any effect on tourism – but would if became pandemic – unlike SARS which did.

-If an outbreak of HPAI occurred, exports of live birds, eggs and poultry products would initially be prohibited from the affected Member state and possibly from others in the EU into third countries.
+GAPSIf an outbreak of HPAI occurred, exports of live birds, eggs and poultry products would initially be prohibited from the affected Member state and possibly from others in the EU into third countries.
 Concepts of regionalization and compartmentalization may diminish impacts.
 Details of standards are contained in the OIE Terrestrial Animal Health Code 2009 chapter 10.4 Avian influenza

 See above.